Climate-Refugee-Stories/crs-website/content/stories/Bengal-Delta-Post.md

 &nbsp;
 #### **"Climate Refugee Stories: Bangladesh"**
 ##### ***Produced by Tanaya Dutta Gupta and edited by Thor Morales***
+{{< youtube 7i0j0UhcfGM vidcaption >}}
-{{< youtube id="7i0j0UhcfGM" title="*The content in this film is under copyright, but Climate Refugee Stories may grant license for use.
+*The content in this film is under copyright, but Climate Refugee Stories may grant license for use.
 In most cases, not-for-profit educational use is available free of charge.
-To obtain permission to re-use any material from this film, you must [contact](../../contact) Climate Refugee Stories.*" class="vidcaption" >}}
+To obtain permission to re-use any material from this film, you must [contact](../../contact) Climate Refugee Stories.*
+{{< /youtube >}}
 &nbsp;

 #### **Bengal Delta Region of Bangladesh and India**